 Why didn’t Rasulullah include the act of a child becoming a Muslim in the above hadith as well?

-This is due to the fact that Islam is the pure nature of all Mankind and thus is free from such tendencies (of engaging in same-sex sexual relationships)
+This is due to the fact that Islam is the pure nature of all Mankind and thus is free from such tendencies (of engaging in same-sex sexual relationships).

 The argument that homosexual tendencies are natural or genetically caused is inconclusive scientifically.

-Ustaz Dr. Firdaus Yahya wrote an article entitled LGBT: A Critical Study which was published by Pergas in its publication’s (Jurnal Dakwah) December 2012 edition which can be attained from the Internet by searching the title of the article itself.
+Ustaz Dr. Firdaus Yahya wrote an article entitled LGBT: A Critical Study which was published by Pergas in its publication’s (Jurnal Dakwah) December 2012 edition which can be accessed from the Internet by searching the title of the article itself.